CN-UPB/placement-emulation/README.md

 We use chains of varying length, in which a user (1st "VNF") requests content from a web server (last VNF).
 In between, there are 1 to 3 forwarding VNFs (either layer 2 or layer 4).

 #### Chains with layer-4 forwarders (socat)
 L4FW are connected with separate TCP connections.
 Each TCP connection is setup using TCP's 3-way handshake, leading to considerable delay.
-These are the different chains:
+These are the different chains (interfaces in brackets):

 ```
 vnf_user (88.0.0.1/24) --> (88.0.0.2/24) vnf_fw1 (99.0.0.1/24) --> (99.0.0.2/24) vnf_web